New Ford Territory is an electrified midsize SUV for China

 Another thing that Ford could stand to bring here is the Territory's powertrain lineup.
 The Territory will have a standard gasoline version, in addition to 48-volt mild hybrid and plug-in hybrid variants.
 The Territory also contains some pretty standard tech, like adaptive cruise control, automatic braking and an embedded modem.

-The new Territory is but one small part of.
+The new Territory is but one small part of Ford's plans to completely revamp its business in China.
 By 2025, the automaker hopes to electrify almost all of its Chinese-market vehicles.
 On a wider scale, Ford hopes to launch 13 global electrified vehicles over the next five years.